tobistudio/coffee-lr/README.md

    yarn dev
    ```

-   > This will start both the Medusa backend and the Remix storefront in development mode.
+   > This will start both the Medusa backend and the React Router storefront in development mode.

 5. Create a Publishable API Key for your storefront: